wqLouis/wqLouis/README.md

 ## about Me

-I love tinkering with new technologies and am always eager to learn more about programming and DevOps.
+I love tinkering with new technologies and always eager to learn more about programming and DevOps.
 I enjoy exploring cutting-edge tech and continuously expanding my knowledge in software development.

 ## 🛠️ Skills